-Our main results in this regard are the TOWER-completeness of provability in LLW and the new TOWER lower bound for MELL: the latter has consequences on numerous problems mentioned in Section 3, and entails for instance that the satisfiability problem for FO2 on data trees is nonelementary [3, 11].
-The ACKERMANN-completeness of MALLC and LLC is perhaps less surprising in the light of Urquhart's results, but we take it as a testimony of the versatility of the ABVASS{$\bar{0}$} model.
+Our main results in this regard are the Tower-completeness of provability in LLW and the new Tower lower bound for MELL: the latter has consequences on numerous problems mentioned in Section 3, and entails for instance that the satisfiability problem for FO2 on data trees is non-elementary [3, 11].
+The Ackermann-completeness of MALLC and LLC is perhaps less surprising in the light of Urquhart's results, but we take it as a testimony to the versatility of the ABVASS ${\bar{0}}$ model.